-Where the development roads are to remain private roads, the following words shall appear on the recorded plan and deed:
+1. Where the development roads are to remain private roads, the following words shall appear on the recorded plan and deed:

-"All roads in this development shall remain private roads to be maintained by the developer or the lot/home owners unless accepted by the vote of the Town."
+"All roads in this development shall remain private roads to be maintained by the developer or the lot/home owners at their sole cost and expense unless accepted by the vote of the Town."